PUV Modernization: Here’s What You Need To Know

 One of the long-term goals of the jeepney modernization project is to bring the vehicle manufacturing industry into the country.
 This is however not yet set in stone and might not push through, as it’s still being negotiated by the government with vehicle manufacturers.

 - Enhance tourism industry

-According to Department of Tourism, tourism in the Philippines is thriving as it saw a 19.60% increase of visitor arrivals compared to last year and a 68% increase since 2013.
+According to the Department of Tourism, tourism in the Philippines is thriving as it saw a 19.60% increase in visitor arrivals compared to last year and a 68% increase since 2013.
 With the jeepney being the primary mode of transportation all over the country, it will make transportation more comfortable and easier not just for Filipinos but also for tourists.
-It will enhance tourist experience in the Philippines.
+It will enhance the tourist experience in the Philippines.

-Aside from that it will put a new and interesting twist to the jeepney icon, which has been in the minds of the world inseparable to the Filipino psyche.
+Aside from that, it will put a new and interesting twist to the jeepney icon, which has been in the minds of the world inseparable to the Filipino psyche.
 This time, the jeepneys (especially in Metro Manila) will not be viewed as a smog machine that spews deadly fumes and poses as a safety hazard to people on the streets.

 It will still be uniquely the Philippines’ jeepney, but with a respectable green sheen.
 If the newly rolled out omnibus franchising guidelines are to be considered, new jeepneys would have at least Euro 4-compliant engines but with a host of comfort and safety features.